jazzykitty77/wildfire2/README.md

 # wildfire2
-The first site did not work.
-Hopefully this one will.
+Reuploaded this site in an attempt to get it to work.